Has your little one always wanted to be a ballerina?

 Learning how to be expressive earlier in life helps hormonal teenagers better with the pressures they may face, and allow them to be open about their emotions with both their parents and teachers.

 Ballet movements also require focus and concentration to complete and perfect.
-Children who acquire these skills automatically use them in their studies and in daily lives.
+Children who acquire these skills automatically use them in their studies and in their daily lives.